-V11 Poor isolation of Profiles on the eUICC Insufficient isolation of Profiles on the eUICC might lead to the reuse or leaking of critical part of the Profile such as the ISD-P or keys such as the K. →eUICC →Profiles ~ ~ V12 Rogue Profile and Platform Management commands Human error, malevolence or action from a malicious 3 rd party might lead to unsolicited Profile or Platform Management commands resulting in loss of service, impersonation or fraud. \rightarrow management function key \rightarrow eUICC ~ ~ V13 PCF breach Human error, malevolence or compromising of the PCF might enable scenarios where a Profile is able to bypass operators Profile policies \rightarrow PCF files \rightarrow Profiles \rightarrow eUICC ~ ~ ~ eUICC Risks V14 eUICC tampering Failure in providing a secure eUICC might lead to physical or logical attacks that might allow leaking or modifying of installed Profiles. →eUICC ~ ~ ~ V15 /15 Installation of Profile within a non-certified eUICC (being soft or hardware) thus allowing for the extraction or replication of the Profile.
-This might lead to fraud or impersonation attacks →eUICC ~ ~ ~ V16 eUICC cloning Failure to prevent Profile extraction or loss of confidentiality in the Profile creation database might lead to the leak of data enabling the cloning of eUICC and embedding them in soft or rogue eUICC in order to perpetuate fraud or impersonation. →eUICC →data protection key and its certificate →OTA Keys → Profile keys ~ ✓ Depen dability V17 Failure to recover from a damaged Profile Delivery of a malformed Profile might result in a loss of communication abilities and ultimately to Device loss. →eUICC ~ V18 18 Enabling of degraded Profiles Inability for a eUICC to verify the integrity of a delivered Profile, might lead to the installation of a malformed or forged Profile leading to loss of service, OTA ping-pong storm, fraud or impersonation scenarios. →eUICC ~ ~ V19 V19 Inability to wipe Profile Inability to remove old Profiles from an eUICC might lead to the dead occupancy of a Profile slot, rendering Profile switching or Provisioning impossible. →eUICC ~
+V11 Poor isolation of Profiles on the eUICC Insufficient isolation of Profiles on the eUICC might lead to the reuse or leaking of critical part of the Profile such as the ISD-P or keys such as the K. →eUICC →Profiles ~ ~ V12 Rogue Profile and Platform Management commands Human error, malevolence or action from a malicious 3 rd party might lead to unsolicited Profile or Platform Management commands resulting in loss of service, impersonation or fraud. \rightarrow management function key \rightarrow eUICC ~ ~ V13 PCF breach Human error, malevolence or compromising of the PCF might enable scenarios where a Profile is able to bypass operators Profile policies \rightarrow PCF files \rightarrow Profiles \rightarrow eUICC ~ ~ ~ eUICC Risks V14 eUICC tampering Failure in providing a secure eUICC might lead to physical or logical attacks that might allow leaking or modifying of installed Profiles. →eUICC ~ ~ ~ V15 Installation of Profile within a non-certified eUICC It might be possible for an attacker to install a valid Profile on a non-trusted eUICC (being soft or hardware) thus allowing for the extraction or replication of the Profile.
+This might lead to fraud or impersonation attacks →eUICC ~ ~ ~ V16 eUICC cloning Failure to prevent Profile extraction or loss of confidentiality in the Profile creation database might lead to the leak of data enabling the cloning of eUICC and embedding them in soft or rogue eUICC in order to perpetuate fraud or impersonation. →eUICC →data protection key and its certificate →OTA Keys → Profile keys ~ > Depen dability V17 Failure to recover from a damaged Profile Delivery of a malformed Profile might result in a loss of communication abilities and ultimately to Device loss. →eUICC ~ V18 Enabling of degraded Profiles Inability for a eUICC to verify the integrity of a delivered Profile, might lead to the installation of a malformed or forged Profile leading to loss of service, OTA ping-pong storm, fraud or impersonation scenarios. →eUICC ~ ~ V19 Inability to wipe Profile Inability to remove old Profiles from an eUICC might lead to the dead occupancy of a Profile slot, rendering Profile switching or Provisioning impossible. →eUICC ~

-Official Document SGP.01 Embedded SIM Remote Provisioning Architecture
+GSM Association Embedded SIM Remote Provisioning Architecture

-V20 call In case of forged, malformed or absence of a valid Profile, it might be impossible for a user to make emergency calls. →eUICC →Baseband √ ~ Device V21 Unauthorised ability to wipe Profile for reselling of stolen Device If Profiles are erasable directly from the Device without authorisation by using a software or hardware switch, it might enable malicious 3 rd parties to resell a stolen Device. →eUICC ✓ ~
+V20 call Impossible for a user to make emergency calls. \rightarrow Baseband ✓ ~ V21 Device Unauthorised ability to wipe If Profiles are erasable directly from the Device without authorisation by V21 Profile for reselling of stolen If Profiles are erasable directly from the Device without authorisation by Using a software or hardware switch, it might enable malicious 3 rd parties →eUICC ✓ ~